 Then, in 1974, Doris Holmes, wife of Lyman O’s son, had the idea of opening a shop.
 Although she had no retail experience, she opened the store with one thought: to offer quality items and treat the customer as she would like to be treated.
 So, on May 23rd, 1976, Canal Towne Emporium was born and a family tradition was re-established.

 Doris and husband Lyman brought in designer Gary Eckhart, who removed past attempts to modernize the store and restored it to its original turn of the century atmosphere, using equipment and furnishings from the original store.
-Doris passed in 2004, but her sons Lyman and Gary, the fourth generation of Holmes’ now carry on the tradition.
+The store has been expanded over the years and sons Lyman and Gary, the fourth generation of Holmes’, now carry on the tradition.